djdagovs/zippyshare/README.md

-# This script no longer works for all Zippyshare urls.
-Zippyshare requires better javascript handling than this script is intended to offer.
+# This script no longer works for every Zippyshare url.
+### Zippyshare requires better javascript handling than this script is intended to offer.
 There are other command-line downloaders with broader dependencies that do support Zippyshare.

-### zippyshare.sh
+## zippyshare.sh
 ### bash script for downloading zippyshare files

 ##### Download single file from zippyshare